 If your gutter system is in good shape, then you are already set to go.
 If you do need to make improvements, don’t despair.
 A little bit of maintenance goes a long way in this case, and will allow for peace of mind when the first Spring rainstorm rolls into town.

-With the onset of subzero temperatures, we’re beginning to receive a lot of phone calls regarding problems with furnaces.
+The onset of subzero temperatures brings us an influx of phone calls regarding problems with furnaces.
 As temperatures drop, we begin to demand increasingly more from our furnaces, but unfortunately many aren’t up to the challenge.
 Since we still have several months of cold weather ahead, this is still a good time to make sure that your heating system is in good working condition and prepared for the workload ahead.
 (Much of the following information can be addressed by a licensed HVAC technician; however, if you wish to have more than just your heating system evaluated, our Maintenance Check-up is an excellent idea).

 For most of us, regular care of a furnace isn’t a top priority – until it stops working.
 The first step in ensuring that that doesn’t happen is to find out when the unit was last serviced.
 Was it done recently?
 If not, the blower and inducing motors may need servicing.
 These components can become dirty, work themselves loose, or the bearings can deteriorate.
 Listen to the furnace while it is running; you can often detect odd noises that might indicate whether one of these situations is developing.
 Fixing a problem in its early stages can save your furnace, not to mention your wallet.